mriffaud/Building-a-Multi-Agent-Inventory-System-with-MCP-and-LangChain/README.md

 # Building a Multi-Agent Inventory System with MCP and LangChain

-Managing inventory across multiple systems—like a store and a warehouse—can quickly become complex.
+Managing inventory across multiple systems can quickly become complex.
 In this article, we’ll explore a practical implementation using LangChain, Azure OpenAI, and FastMCP to create a multi-agent architecture that handles basket operations and warehouse stock synchronisation.
 We’ll break down five Python scripts:
 * `store_server.py`
 * `store_client.py`